To set standards for class attendance

 Illness, injury, hospitalization or military orders

 Acute illness or injury of a student or a student’s dependent of three calendar days or more (typically two class periods or more) must be formally documented by a healthcare provider who has provided the student or the student’s dependent treatment.
 Illness or injury of a student or a student’s dependent of two calendar days or less may still be required to be formally documented, subject to the discretion of individual course instructors.
-Students with chronic health conditions and/or disabilities that may affect their class attendance should register with Services for Students with Disabilities (SSD) in the Canfield Administration Building on City Campus.
+Students with chronic health conditions and/or disabilities that may affect their class attendance should register with Services for Students with Disabilities (SSD) in 117 Louise Pound Hall on City Campus.
 Acute or chronic medical conditions related to the pregnancy of a student or a student’s spouse are covered by this policy.

 Students involved in University-sponsored activities may need to be excused from a class, lab, or studio meeting.
 University-sponsored activities are defined as those that a University department are able to verify.
 In all instances it is the student’s responsibility to request permission for the absence (preferably in writing) from the instructor and to discuss how the absence will affect their ability to meet the course requirements.
 Students should do this as soon in the semester as possible.